-Ransomware Cyberattacks On Baltimore Put City Services Offline
+Ransomware Cyberattacks Knock Baltimore's City Services Offline

 Anonymous hackers breached the city of Baltimore's servers two weeks ago.
 Since then, those servers' digital content has been locked away — and the online aspects of running the city are at an impasse.